 For about one-third of older people, kidney (also called renal) function remains steady throughout life.
 But for the rest of us, kidney function gradually starts to decline around age 35, sometimes worsening quickly in later years with increasing structural and hormonal changes.
 Our kidneys are normally more than capable of meeting the body’s demands, so there is a built-in reserve of kidney function even as we age.
 Older kidneys, however, may not be as resilient as younger ones if they have been stressed.
-The result may be a higher risk of fluid imbalances, a build-up of waste products, and other serious consequences in later years.
+The result may be a higher risk of fluid imbalances, a build-up of waste products (such as urea), and other serious consequences in later years.
 Doses of medications must also be reduced if kidney function has declined, since your body can accumulate “overdose” levels if your kidneys cannot get rid of drugs efficiently.

 Because the kidneys are important in regulating a variety of bodily functions, you may eventually develop problems requiring medical attention if your kidneys are not working well.
 These problems from kidney disease may include: